connormanning/entwine/doc/configuration.md

 The `convert` command provides utilities to transform Entwine Point Tile output into other formats.
 Currently the only conversion provided is to the [Cesium 3D Tiles](https://github.com/AnalyticalGraphicsInc/3d-tiles) format.
+For proper positioning, data must be reprojected to `EPSG:3857` during the `entwine build` step.

 | Key | Description |
 |-----|-------------|